- Search The Registry

 *This date in 1905 marks the birth of Era Bell Thompson.
-She was an African American writer and journalist.
+She was a Black writer and journalist.

-From Des Moines, Iowa, she grew up a child of the only black family in Driscoll, N.D in 1917.
+From Des Moines, Iowa, she grew up a child of the only black family in Driscoll, N.D., in 1917.
 After attending secondary schools in the Driscoll-Steele area and graduating from Bismarck High School in 1924, she was a track star for two years at the University of North Dakota.
-Then she attended Morningside College in Iowa where earned a journalism degree.
-After graduation she began her career in Chicago in 1933, first finding work as a housekeeper then with The Chicago Defender.
+Then she attended Morningside College in Iowa, earning a journalism degree.
+After graduation, she began her career in Chicago in 1933, finding work as a housekeeper and then with The Chicago Defender.

-During her journalism career, Thompson reported from Africa, India, Australia, South America and the South Pacific.
+During her journalism career, Thompson reported from Africa, India, Australia, South America, and the South Pacific.
 In 1953, she traveled through 18 African countries for her book, Africa Land of my Fathers.
-She spent a night in a South African jail in 1957 because authorities said there were no hotel rooms for Blacks.
+She spent a night in a South African jail in 1957 because authorities said blacks had no hotel rooms.
 Thompson died in 1986 in her Chicago home.